-Dr. Irteza Binte-Farid is a Postdoctoral Fellow in the Annenberg School of Communication.
+Dr. Irteza Binte-Farid is a Postdoctoral Fellow in the Annenberg School of Communication, University of Pennsylvania.
 Irteza grew up Muslim in Virginia and moved to Philadelphia for her PhD.
 She wrote her dissertation about Black Muslim youth and considered the role of Islam, blackness, and ethnic identity in the identity formation of these youth in a Philadelphia public school.
 Her wider interests include exploring how history shapes our present experiences and cultural memory.

 Austin is a PhD student working as part of the Archiving the Inner City project.
 His research will analyse music videos born out of genres associated with ‘inner city’ London: jungle, garage, grime, and drill.
 Through these analyses, and through interviews with musicians, producers, and directors, his project aims to formulate a more nuanced understanding of the interaction between the different spaces in which this music has been made, experienced, and audio-visually represented, and between these spaces and the people who live and move through them.

 Sophie is a PhD student at the University of York, working as part of the Archiving the Inner City Project funded by the Leverhulme Trust.
 Her research considers the portrayal of temporality in the literature of Harlem from the twentieth century to the present day, and is split between the Departments of Sociology and English Literature.
 Before starting her PhD in 2022, Sophie studied English Literature to MA level at Durham University and worked as a journalist.